Medical Device Lifetime

 Medical Device Lifetime MDR and IVDR Requirements

-As per article 18 of the MDR, it is a requirement that the manufacturer of an implantable device should provide together with the implantable device is any information of the expected lifetime of the device
+As per Article 18 of the MDR, it is a requirement that the manufacturer of an implantable device should provide together with the implantable device is any information on the expected lifetime of the device

 Annex I GSPR 18.2 of the IVDR states that devices should be sufficiently stable under the foreseen operating conditions.
 They should be appropriate to withstand stresses inherent in the foreseen working environment and to retain this resistance during the devices’ expected lifetime, subject to any inspection and maintenance requirements as indicated by the manufacturer.